hineshvadgama/react-calculator/README.md

 Starting from a simple image of a calculator and a few requirements, I implemented the UI, and added logic to make this funtioning calculator.

-Two key thing to note is that it doesn't use JavaScript's `eval` function, and that it also follows the mathematics rule of BIDMAS to solve expressions.
+Two key thing to note is that it doesn't use JavaScript's `eval` function, and that it also follows the Mathematics rule of BIDMAS to solve expressions.

 # Screenshots